Ready For Unsteady

 • Requires large propane tanks for extended use

-Here are questions to ask yourself when choosing which energy system to invest in:
+Questions to ask yourself to decide which system to invest in:

 • Short outages (1–3 days)? → Portable gas/propane or solar.